06 November 2020

 We shall see Exposé again in 1990.

-Next week (13 November): another three new top 150 debuts, including the original version of a track that would become a big hit in 1996, and another bubbling WAY down under entry.
+Next week (13 November): another three new top 150 debuts, including the original version of a track that would become a big hit in 1996, and two bubbling WAY down under entries.
 You can also follow my posts on instagram and facebook.

 < Previous week: 30 October 1989 Next week: 13 November 1989 >